debudebuye/eth-volunteer/README.md

 **ETH Volunteers** is a modern, production-ready platform designed to bridge the gap between volunteers and NGOs in Ethiopia.
 The platform streamlines the process of volunteer recruitment, event management, and community engagement through an intuitive interface and robust backend infrastructure.

+### 🔄 Dual Backend Architecture

+This project features **two backend implementations** with identical functionality:

+- **Express.js Backend** (`/backend`) - Traditional Node.js/Express architecture with proven stability
+- **NestJS Backend** (`/backend-nestjs`) - Modern TypeScript framework with enhanced performance and scalability

+Both backends provide the same API endpoints and features, allowing you to choose based on your performance requirements and team expertise.
+The NestJS implementation offers improved speed and built-in TypeScript support, while the Express.js version provides simplicity and familiarity.

 ### Key Objectives

 - **Connect**: Match volunteers with NGOs based on skills, interests, and location